MateusJFabricio/MateusJFabricio/README.md

 - 👋 Hi, I’m @MateusJFabricio
-- 👀 I’m interested in Industrial Automation
+- 👀 I’m interested in Industrial Automation and Controls
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Robotics
-- 💞️ I’ve been developing a music player using React JS
+- 💞️ I've developed an software to make navigation path to Autonomous Robots
 - 📫 How to reach me -> fabriciomateus05@gmail.com

 <!---